s4mpl/portfolio/assets/posts/cosc302-lab1.md

 > **WARNING:** While it might be nice to have everything all in one place, you should still `scp` your tar file to Hydra to test your code JUST TO BE SURE!

 #### Option 3 (Not recommended): Vim directly on Hydra
 Arguably the worst one, but if you want to become a god at Vim like Dr. Plank or you like to suffer, you can do this.
 However, this *is* good for quick edits so you can compile and test again without `scp`, but for the bulk of the coding, I recommend one of the previous options.
+However, be sure to `scp` the code *back* or make the changes locally before you tar and submit.

 <hr>